KosyanMedia/Aviasales-iOS-SDK-Core/README.md

 That's it.
 Search info is ready for search.

 ####Perform search request
-To perform search request you need to receive ```SearchPerformer``` from SDK and send search info to it. **Don't forget to store** received performer somewhere during search process.
+To perform search request use ```SearchPerformer``` received from SDK and send search info to it. **Don't forget to store** this performer somewhere during search process.

 ```objc
 JRSDKSearchPerformer *searchPerformer = [[AviasalesSDK sharedInstance] createSearchPerformer];
 ```
-To retrive final search results and temporary live search results during the search, we ask you to set delegate (```JRSDKSearchPerformerDelegate```) for this search performer:
+To retrive live and final search results set delegate (```JRSDKSearchPerformerDelegate```) to this search performer:

 ```objc
 searchPerformer.delegate = self;
 ```
-This delegate requires to implement three methods:
-First one needed to receive live search results;
+This delegate requires to implement three methods: first one needed to receive live search results

 ```objc
 - (void)searchPerformer:(JRSDKSearchPerformer *)searchPerformer didFinishRegularSearch:(id<JRSDKSearchInfo>)searchInfo withResult:(id<JRSDKSearchResult>)result;
 ```
-Second one needed to receive error if it is occured during the search;
+Second needed to receive error if it is occured during the search

 ```objc
 - (void)searchPerformer:(JRSDKSearchPerformer *)searchPerformer didFailSearchWithError:(NSError *)error connection:(JRServerAPIConnection *)connection;